ThalesGroup/sql-data-guard/README.md

     "fixed": "SELECT id, product_name, account_id FROM orders WHERE account_id = 123"
 }
 ```
+For more details on restriction rules and validation, see the [manual.](docs/manual.md)

 Here is a table with more examples of SQL queries and their corresponding JSON outputs:

 | SQL Query                                               | JSON Output                                                                                                                                                                         |